 Adapted from Textile, Clothing and Footwear 2000, http://www.isr.gov.au/industry/tcf/cs2000/innovation.html (web site no longer available).

-Lenore Dembski has developed a web site to promote the clothing she has designed.
-This web site gives an insight into the designer as well as promoting the products she designs.
-It increases the market for her designs as anyone in the world can go to her web site and shop on line for garments and fabrics.
+Lenore Dembski's designs are promoted and sold online through this web site .
+This increases the market for her designs as anyone in the world can go to her web site and shop on line for garments and

 All designers have different skills or expertise.
 Their ability to develop their skills or work in a team with other people will determine if the designer is successful in achieving their goals.